guyc/FOML/README.md

 2. Download the binaries (compiled Java, but they call them binaries) for FOP from [The Apache FOP site](http://xmlgraphics.apache.org/fop/download.html)

-3. Untar the binaries into a subdirectory inside the FOML directory.
+3. Untar the FOP binaries into a subdirectory inside the FOML directory.

-4. Install Java if you don't already have it, and verify that the fop executable will launch okay from the command line.
+4. Install Java if you don't already have it, and verify that the fop executable will launch okay from the command line.  "fop-1.0/fop -version" should generate a version number.

-You should end up with a directory structure something like this:
+Your installation will have a directory structure something like this:

 ```
   +-application/